About Us

 Heather is an Assistant Teacher in the All Day Montessori classroom.
 She holds a Masters in Education: Curriculum and Instruction from the University of Minnesota and a Bachelor of Arts: Sociology and Anthropology from Allegheny College in Meadville, PA.
 She has been a Communication Skills Instructor at Robert Morris College, the Assistant Coordinator of International Field Programs for the Institute for Shipboard Education in Pittsburgh, and a Basic Writing Instructor at the University of Minnesota.
 Heather previously taught at the Sunshine Montessori School in Minneapolis, MN.

-Assistant Teacher and Music Teacher
+Executive Assistant and Music Teacher

 + Ms. Kristie Sawor, Co-Head Teacher in the Lower Elementary